 As of January 1, 2020, the National Register’s Journal of Health Service Psychology (JHSP) is a Springer-branded publication.
 JHSP articles are available through Springer’s institutional subscription service, SpringerLink, which dramatically increases access to the articles within universities and healthcare systems.

 First of all, we will continue to print approximately 15,000 copies per issue and mail a printed copy to all Registrants except those who have indicated a “no print” preference.
 As always, there will be no additional fee to Registrants to receive the print version of the JHSP.
 Secondly, Registrants may purchase access to the enhanced electronic version of the JHSP, available via SpringerLink, for $10 annually.
-Simply check the appropriate box on your annual renewal form and complete payment.
-A direct link to the JHSP page on SpringerLink will appear under the “Home” tab in your personalized member portal.
+Simply check the appropriate box during your renewal payment.
+After subscribing, a link for JHSP Online will appear within your Registrant account.

 Dr. Nooner discusses her role as JHSP Managing Editor and her vision for the mission and future of the journal.

 Dr. Kate Nooner—Professor and the Graduate Coordinator in the Department of Psychology at the University of North Carolina Wilmington—talks about the National Register’s Journal of Health Service Psychology.
 She discusses her role as Managing Editor and her vision for the mission and future of the journal.